sidart/bizdom/_posts/2021-06-06-the-indian-monsoon-story.md

 title: The Indian Monsoon Story
 date: '2021-05-25 03:18:57'
 layout: post
-subtitle: A bit of history and a bit of its importance to our agriculture.
+subtitle: The monsoon delivers nearly 70% of the rain needed by farms, besides replenishing reservoirs and aquifers.
 description: Sunshine, rains, storm, squalls—it’s all in a day’s work for the monsoons.
   The monsoon brings with it more than just winds.
 image: https://res.cloudinary.com/thebizdom-in/image/upload/v1622929560/Monsoon_svhu3v.png